sockeqwe/mosby/first-app.md

 }
 {% endhighlight %}

 As you can see `LoginFragment` now contains only code related to UI components.
 No business logic, no big Fragment with 1000+ lines of spaghetti code.
-With this clear separation of concerns between View (LoginFragment), Presenter (LoginPresenter) and business logic (AccountManager) you are able to write maintainable, loosly coupled and testable code. **That's what MVP is all about.**
+With this clear separation of concerns between View (LoginFragment), Presenter (LoginPresenter) and business logic (AccountManager) you are able to write maintainable, loosely coupled and testable code. **That's what MVP is all about.**

 Last but not least we also want to handle screen orientation changes (rotating device from portrait to landscape and vice versa).
 Mosby provides a mechanism for that called [ViewState]({{ site.baseurl }}/viewstate/).
 ViewState implementations for `MvpLceView` are already provided by Mosby.
 However `LoginView` is not a `MvpLceView` (discussed above) and therefore needs its own ViewState implementation.
 Writing a custom ViewState is easy: